yshui/explain-algorithms/_posts/2020-10-16-exceptions.md

 but don't worry, I know this is a terrible idea, and (hopefully) no one is _actually_ going to do that.

 But why, you might ask, would anyone even begin to ponder such a silly idea?
-Well, poking things and making them do things they aren't _supposed to_ do is a brilliant way to figure out how they work.
+Well, poking things and making them do things they aren't _supposed to_ do is a excellent way to figure out how they work.
 And exception handling is certainly a very interesting
-, and perhaps quite important, practical computer algorithm.
+, and perhaps quite important, practical **computer algorithm**.
 So it's quite natural for someone to have curiosity about how it works.

 Alright.
 But where do we even start?
 If you search for information on exception handling online, what you would find is usually cryptic and incomplete documentation about ELF, Dwarf, and C++ ABI.
 Often they are difficult to understand, and it